A weary Dave is left sighing at a strange footnote in the already peculiar partnership of director John Carr and writer Philip Yordan.

 Kevin Lloyd, Christine Burke, Karen Black, Joseph Campanella ● Dir.
 John Carr ● Wri.
 Philip Yordan

-Unfinished it might have may have been, but this horror flick managed to slide its way onto VHS in March ’99 courtesy of Simitar Entertainment.
+Unfinished it may have been, but this horror flick managed to slide its way onto VHS in March ’99 courtesy of Simitar Entertainment.

 The Philip Yordan Story by Alan K. Rode, The Film Noir Foundation